Denny-smart/CVM-Platform/README.md

 The Community Volunteer Matching Platform (HelpingHive) is a beginner-friendly web application designed to connect community volunteers with organizations that need their skills.
 This platform simplifies finding and managing volunteering opportunities, helping foster community development.

+Note:
+(This page is still underdevelopment some feature might not be available at the moment.)

 Pitch Deck:

 https://helpinghive-ywc4x6w.gamma.site/